 Vehicle-to-grid (V2G) is without a doubt the most hyped concept in the EV charging industry.
-But what does it actually mean, and how does it relate to bidirectional charging?
+But what does it actually mean, how does it relate to bidirectional charging, and what does it have to do with smart EV charging?

 There is no shame if you feel confused when hearing about V2G.
 The term is being tossed around here and there, sometimes even without any meaning.
 The thing is that V2G is being used to describe different things in different contexts.